 Over the last decade, there's been lots of talk about the potential of medical marijuana.
 In particular, cannabidiol (CBD) has caught on like a bushfire thanks to the numerous health benefits it is believed to have.

-CBD is one of the 100+ chemical compounds called phytocannabinoids derived from the indica species of the cannabis plant.
+CBD is one of the 100+ chemical compounds called phytocannabinoids derived from the cannabis plant.
 It forms part of a trio of well-known cannabis compounds, including tetrahydrocannabinol (THC) and cannabinol (CBN).

 CBN is relatively unknown compared to THC and CBD.
 This may be attributed to the fact that CBN is not synthesized directly by the cannabis plant.
 Instead, it is formed when THC is degraded through storage, drying (exposure to oxygen), or heating (consumption).